emiliodicaprio/xhptdc8_babel/util/README.md

 | **Linux x86_64**  | Release       | `cmake -B ../build/bfR -DCMAKE_BUILD_TYPE=Release`| `cmake --build ../build/bfR`                      |
 | **Linux x86_64**  | Debug         | `cmake -B ../build/bfD -DCMAKE_BUILD_TYPE=Debug`  | `cmake --build ../build/bfD`                      |

-* Output folder should be determined by the project documentation.
+* Output folder is determined by every project documentation.
+* Build folder path (e.g. `../build/bfR`) is relative to project `tools` folder.
-* You can change the output directory from `CMakeLists.txt` file.
+* You can change the build/output directory from `CMakeLists.txt` file.

 > **Note**
-The default configuration is `Debug` on Windows, and `Release` on Linux.
+> - The default configuration is `Debug` on Windows, and `Release` on Linux.

 ## Build Using Visual Studio
 It is mainly done using `CMakeSettings.json` file provided in project `tools` folder, that uses the projects `CMakeLists.txt`.